China state media says 18 more detained in GSK probe

-BEIJING At least 18 more people have been detained in China in connection with a corruption scandal involving British drugmaker GlaxoSmithKline (GSK.L), state media reported, giving more details on an investigation that has rocked the company.
+BEIJING, July 27 At least 18 more people have been detained in China in connection with a corruption scandal involving British drugmaker GlaxoSmithKline, state media reported, giving more details on a probe which has rocked the company.

 The Zhengzhou police news department, reached by telephone, said they were "unaware of the situation" and declined to comment further.

-China's Ministry of Public Security said late on Friday GSK's former general manager for the country, Mark Reilly, currently in Britain, would return to China to cooperate in the investigation.

-"The Ministry of Public Security welcomes GSK's position, and will provide necessary help to the work of the company's audit team, and hopes that GSK China's operations and production will return to normal as soon as possible," it said.

-Chinese police had earlier announced the detention of four Chinese GSK executives in connection with allegations that the drugmaker funnelled up to 3 billion yuan to travel agencies to facilitate bribes to doctors and officials.
+Chinese police have previously announced the detention of four Chinese GSK executives in connection with allegations that the drugmaker funnelled up to 3 billion yuan ($489 million) to travel agencies to facilitate bribes to doctors and officials.

 GSK has admitted that some Chinese executives appeared to have broken the law but Chief Executive Andrew Witty said on Wednesday that head office had no knowledge of the alleged wrongdoing.

-Xinhua cited an interview with a man surnamed Li, who it said was a regional sales manager for GSK responsible for selling respiratory drugs to more than 10 hospitals in Zhengzhou, who gave details of how the corruption worked.
+Xinhua cited an interview with a man surnamed Li, who it said was a regional sales manager for GSK responsible for selling respiratory drugs to more than 10 hospitals in Zhengzhou, who detailed how the corruption worked.

 "They invited doctors to join high-end academic conferences to help the practitioners increase influence in their fields.
 They also established good personal relations with doctors by catering to their pleasures or offering them money, in order to make them prescribe more drugs," Xinhua said.

-"A 35-year-old female medical representative surnamed Wang, working under Li, said she entered doctors' offices to act as their assistant, and meet their needs as much as possible, even their sexual desires," the news agency added.
+"A 35-year-old female medical representative surnamed Wang, working under Li, said she entered doctors' offices to act as their assistant, and meet their needs as much as possible, even their sexual desires," the report added.

 "Wang said GSK China's executives already knew this, and some executives gave clear directives to the sales department to offer bribes to doctors with money or opportunities to attend academic conferences."